Mararsh/MyBox/alpha/MyBox/src/main/resources/doc/en/README.md

      - Assist mode of data editing is changed as CSV, to support values which contain delimeter or line break.
      - When read data in System Clipboard, both CSV parser and Text parser can be used.
      - Row filters can be saved in tree.
-     - All types of charts can set sort conditions and maximum number of picked data.
+     - Sort conditions and maximum number of picked data can be set for all types of charts.
-     - Parse data format with more commonly algorithm.
+     - Parse data format with more detailed algorithm.
      - Parse numbers with NumberFormat.
      - Player:
         - Implemented with ScheduledExecutorService.
 Support both "deplay" mode and "interval" mode.
         - Snapshots
+     - More status information are displayed for background tasks.
 * Remove functions "Location Data" and "Edpidemic Reports".
   Their existed data can be found under menu "Data - Database - Database Table" and can be changed and used as common data.
 * Solved:
+     - Data may be damaged when do "replace all" for long texts/bytes(Sorry).
      - Row expressions have no way to describe "value is null".
      - When value of category is null, charts may pop errors.
      - Comparison bars chart picks wrong values for one column.
      - Sort for current page may cause error.
      - When save new data which have applied styles, errors will pop.
      - When copy nodes in tree, errors may pop.

 [Closed requirements/bugs in this version](http://github.com/Mararsh/MyBox/issues?q=is%3Aissue+is%3Aclosed+milestone%3Av6.6.1)